elsayedabdelnaby/laravel5.0/readme.md

 controller hold all methods which handle http request with all types (GET, POST, PUT/PATCH, DELETE)
 ####php artisan make:controller ArticlesController
 this command create Controller Called ArticlesController
+###index function
+handle GET request for all data
+###show function
+handle GET request with specific id

+##View
+the view file which receive the data from controller and display to users